Tensegritics/ClojureDart/README.md

 Indirectly by hiring us.

-## When do you expect it to be usable?
+## When will it be released?

-End of Q1 2022.
+Beta release before Easter 2022 (April 17) 🐇🔔🥚🍫.

+There will be no repl but a watching compiler to go with Flutter (well DartVM) hot-reload.